voximity/blend2d-cr/README.md

 See the `example` directory.

+### Garbage collection

+Because Crystal is a garbage-collected language, there is no need to call any manual C methods to clean up after a no-longer-in-use Blend2D object.
+This is done automatically through each high-level class's `finalize` method.

+### C API

+You can use the direct C binding through the `Blend2D::C` namespace.
+The lib is called `LibBlend2D`.
+A good amount of methods and types are implemented, but some that are considered unnecessary are not\*.
+The source for the C bindings are in `/src/blend2d/c`.

+The naming scheme for C structs are identical in this binding.
+However, the method naming scheme is not.
+In the C API, methods of Blend2D are prefixed with `bl`, which is followed by the topic that method represents, then some CamelCased text describing the purpose of the method.
+In `Blend2D::C`, methods are renamed without `bl` and are snake_cased instead, to follow the basic naming conventions of Crystal.

+Here are some examples:
+* `BLContextCore` is `LibBlend2D::BLContextCore`
+* `blContextInit` is `LibBlend2D.context_init`
+* `blFontGetGlyphRunOutlines` is `LibBlend2D.font_get_glyph_run_outlines`

+\* The assumption that some methods and types are unnecessary is arbitrary.
+If you have a need for a certain method or type, either create an issue or a PR and I will work on implementing it.

 ## Contributing & maintaining

 I will maintain this library as Blend2D changes.
 Please keep in mind that not only is this binding in a very early state